The Mental Health Effects of COVID-19 on Communities of Color

-Janelle Posey-Green, Jenal Agnew and Dani Moye are therapists in different parts of Connecticut, but they have all heard similar concerns from clients amidst the COVID-19 pandemic.
+Janelle Posey-Green, Jelan Agnew, and Dani Moye are therapists in different parts of Connecticut, but they have all heard similar concerns from clients amidst the COVID-19 pandemic.

 "When will this be over and will I be able to survive this?" said Posey-Green, detailing the top questions she has heard over the last month.

-Posey-Green, who co-owns Magnolia Wellness, a private practice in New London, said that most of her clients are African American women.
+Posey-Green, a Licensed Clinical Social Worker who co-owns Magnolia Wellness, a private practice in New London, said that most of her clients are African American women.
 Many of the women are still working on the front-lines of COVID-19, juggling work and navigating a new normal while having to confront the fact that African Americans are more likely to contract the virus.

 Local